sambeirne/sambeirne.github.io/README.md

 ## About

 Sam Beirne is a game designer from Western Washington.
-He has more than 15 years of professional experience and has contributed to 9 titles.
+He has more than 15 years of professional experience and contributed to 9 titles.

 For employment related inquiries, he may be reached via [LinkedIn](https://www.linkedin.com/in/sambeirne).